Indian edtech unicorn Eruditus raises $150m funding led by TPG’s The Rise Fund

 The Singapore-domiciled company’s losses narrowed to $127.2 million in the year ended June 30, 2023, from $386.8 million in the preceding year.
 Revenue of the company increased 65% to $405.2 million during the year from $245.3 million in the year-ago period.

-Eruditus is reportedly also planning to shift its domicile from Singapore to India for a stock market listing.
+Eruditus is reportedly planning to shift its domicile from Singapore to India for a stock market listing.

 Edited by: Joymitra Rai